MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 # The Walrus Sites portal

-We use the term "portal" to indicate any technology that is used to access a browse Walrus Sites.
+We use the term "portal" to indicate any technology that is used to access and browse Walrus Sites.
 As mentioned in the [overview](./overview.md#the-site-rendering-path), we foresee three kinds of
 portals: